grace-notes/website/contents/topics/bethlehem.md

 ---
-title: Bethlehem
+title: "Bethlehem-Judah"
+pdf: "bethlehem.pdf"
-description: The home of Ruth and Boaz, the city of David, the birthplace of Jesus Christ.
+description: "The home of Ruth and Boaz, the city of David, the birthplace of Jesus Christ."
 template: lesson.jade
 ---